dev7a/ocelot/docs/content/docs/contributing/setup-fork.md

 ---
-title: "Setup Fork for Automated Publishing"
+title: "Setup your fork"
-weight: 2
+weight: 10
 ---

 To enable the GitHub Actions workflow in your fork to publish Lambda layers to your own AWS account, you need to configure a trust relationship between GitHub and AWS using OIDC (OpenID Connect).
 This allows the workflow to securely assume an IAM role in your account without needing long-lived access keys.